 - The mixture should be liquid enough to be pourable.
 Transfer the mixture to a bowl, stir in the breadcrumbs and allow to rest, covered, for 30 minutes.

-- Bring 2 qts of stock or water to a simmer, if it is not seasoned with salt, do so.
+- Bring 2 qts of stock or water to a simmer.
+Season the liquid with salt to taste.
 Sift the baking powder to break up lumps, then beat into the meat mixture.

 - Using a scoop, or two large spoons, form dumplings about the size of small golf balls, and poach in the beef stock for 10 minutes.
 Serve the dumplings in their broth, or cool them and reserve, and add to another soup.